ypo777/openteam/tasks/04-sql-reasoning/README.md

 1. Opens *donations.db* in read‑only mode.
 2. Creates your indexes (if any).
-3. Executes `SQL_A` → exports to `out/q1.csv`.
+3. Executes `SQL_A` → compares against `expected/q1.csv`.
-4. Executes `SQL_B` → exports to `out/q2.csv`.
+4. Executes `SQL_B` → compares against `expected/q2.csv`.
-5. Diffs the outputs against `expected/*.csv`.
-6. Verifies both query plans include at least one `SEARCH TABLE … USING INDEX`.
+5. Verifies both query plans include at least one `SEARCH TABLE … USING INDEX`.

+Tests pass ✅ only when your queries produce exact results and use efficient execution plans.

 ---

-## 7 · Estimated time
+## 5 · Estimated time

-A senior engineer fluent in SQL window functions and basic indexing needs **\~30 minutes**.
+A senior engineer fluent in SQL window functions and index design should finish in **45–60 minutes** including test runs.

-Take your time if you need it—accuracy beats speed.
+This task requires deep understanding of SQL analytics functions and performance optimization.

+Take your time—precision and optimization are key skills for senior developers.

 Good luck 🎯